 A study of more than 30,000 women showed that women who commute, walk, or bicycle to work 30 min or more daily had a slightly lower adjusted risk of breast cancer than women working at home, being unemployed, or driving a car to the workplace.
 (National Public Health Institute)

-This study of 5,106 men and women from Copenhagen who were followed for an average of 18 years showed that intensive cycling is better in the prevention of coronary heart disease than slow cycling.
-Men with fast intensity cycling survived 5.3 years longer, and men with average intensity 2.9 years longer than men with slow cycling intensity.
+This study of 5,106 men and women from Copenhagen who were followed for an average of 18 years showed that intensive cycling is better at preventing coronary heart disease than slow cycling.
+Men with fast-intensity cycling survived 5.3 years longer, and men with average intensity 2.9 years longer than men with slow cycling intensity.
 For women, the figures were 3.9 and 2.2 years longer, respectively.
 (The Copenhagen City Heart Study)

 A study conducted in Amsterdam showed that cyclists inhaled slightly more CO, about 3 times fewer air pollutants like benzene, toluene, xylenes, and about 4 times more NO2 than car drivers during 2 days testing period.
 (Municipal Health Service)

-The Aging Cells’ study assessed immune profiles of 125 adults (55-79 years) who maintained a high level of physical activity (cycling).
+The Aging Cells study assessed the immune profiles of 125 adults (55-79 years) who maintained a high level of physical activity (cycling).
 Compared with their less active counterparts, the cyclists had significantly higher serum levels of the thymoprotective cytokine IL‐7 and lower IL‐6, which promotes thymic atrophy.
 (Anatomical Society)

 TIP: You might also be interested in these scientifically-proven benefits of cycling.

-According to Copenhagenize, Copenhagen (DK) was the most bike-friendly city, followed by Amsterdam (NL), and Utrecht (NL) in 2019.
-(Copenhagenize)
+According to Global Bicycle Cities Index, Utrecht (NL) was the most bike-friendly city, followed by Munster (DE) and Antwerp (BE) in 2022.
+(Luko)

 According to the INRIX study, parking is the highest indirect/hidden cost of driving.
 It made up nearly 45% of the total cost of ownership in the USA in 2017.
 (INRIX)